-During the 2010-11 season, Mr. Macelaru made his debut conducting the Houston Grand Opera in performances of Madama Butterfly, after collaborating with Patrick Summers on the world premiere of Jake Heggie’s Moby Dick as assistant conductor for the Dallas Opera.
-Previous seasons have also seen him with the Pittsburgh and San Diego Symphony Orchestras, Banatul Philharmonic, DaCamera of Houston, Syzygy ensemble, Oberlin Orchestra and at the Sarasota Music Festival.
-With a passion for diverse repertoire, Mr. Macelaru led the Tanglewood Music Center Orchestra in the US premiere of Colin Matthews’ Turning Point in 2010, as part of the Tanglewood Contemporary Music Festival.
+Macelaru made his professional debut conducting the Houston Grand Opera in performances of Madama Butterfly in the 2010-11 season, after collaborating with Patrick Summers on the world premiere of Jake Heggie’s Moby Dick as assistant conductor for the Dallas Opera.
+Previous seasons have also seen him with the Pittsburgh and San Diego symphony orchestras, Banatul Philharmonic, DaCamera of Houston, Syzygy Ensemble, Oberlin Orchestra and at the Sarasota Music Festival.
+With a passion for diverse repertoire, Macelaru led the Tanglewood Music Center Orchestra in the U.S. premiere of Colin Matthews’ Turning Point in 2010 as part of the Tanglewood Contemporary Music Festival.

-Mr. Macelaru has participated in the prestigious conducting programs of the Tanglewood Music Center and the Aspen Music Festival, studying under David Zinman, Murry Sidlin, Rafael Frühbeck de Burgos, Robert Spano, Oliver Knussen and Stefan Asbury.
-His main studies were with renowned teacher Larry Rachleff at Rice University, where he received his Master of Music degree in conducting.
-He completed undergraduate studies at the University of Miami.
+Last year Macelaru received the 2012 Sir George Solti Emerging Conductor Award, a prestigious honor only awarded once before in the foundation’s history.
+He has participated in the prestigious conducting programs of the Tanglewood Music Center and the Aspen Music Festival, studying under David Zinman, Murry Sidlin, Rafael Frühbeck de Burgos, Robert Spano, Oliver Knussen and Stefan Asbury.
+His main studies were with Larry Rachleff at Rice University, where he received his Master of Music degree in conducting as well as a Masters in violin performance.
+He completed undergraduate studies in violin performance at the University of Miami.

-Mr. Macelaru currently resides in Philadelphia with his wife Cheryl and their son Beniamin.
+Cristian Macelaru currently resides in Philadelphia with his wife Cheryl and children Beniamin and Maria.